To book call 020 8069 9000

 People at all levels.

-Delegates will leave with significantly increased confidence in their ability to apply successfully for a new job.
+Delegates will leave with significantly increased confidence in their ability to apply successfully for a new job after attending our CV Writing and Interview Skills course.

-The trainer for thiscourse is Keith Ridland.
-Keith has 10 years’ experience, initially at Director Level and then as Chief Executive, working for a charity providing individually tailored, confidential mentoring and advice on career transition, embracing both employment and financial aspects.
-Liaising with supporting companies, associated advisors and mentoring organisations has provided him with a wide range of contacts in the field of recruitment, finance and career change.
+The trainer for this course is Keith Ridland.
+Keith has more than 10 years' experience, initially at Director Level and then as Chief Executive, working for a charity providing individually tailored, confidential mentoring and advice on career transition, embracing both employment and financial aspects.
+Liaising with supporting companies, associated advisors and mentoring organisations has provided him with a wide range of contacts in the field of recruitment, finance, and career change.

 £295 + VAT